 - Intelligent energy networks through automated and optimized energy use

 From these studies some aspects have emerged that bring improvements for the citizens of the cities.
-For example, better mobility solutions promise citizens an average of 20 percent less commuting time.
+Better mobility solutions promise citizens, for example, an average of 20 percent less commuting time.
 This includes intelligent traffic control, smart parking and real-time information for local traffic.
-This in turn means a lower burden on the environment.
+This in turn means a lower impact on the environment.

 But the health of Smart City citizens also benefits from the new concepts and innovative solutions.
 Telemedicine, better monitoring of infectious diseases and real-time monitoring of the chronically ill can reduce the burden of disease by 15 percent.
 Smart traffic light switching can also shorten the arrival time of emergency vehicles by crucial minutes.
 Such monitoring systems can also facilitate police work through data-based crime predictions and make residential buildings more secure through security systems.